Last Updated on

 Update: Water filtration companies are now producing portable water filters capable of filtering larger quantities of water and selling for a similar price as the Lifestraw, including Lifestraw’s own version of its latest portable water filter (compare products, specs, and reviews to help find the portable water filter that best fits your budget).

-Following a collapse, expect a lot of people in outlying towns to significantly increase the "hunting pressure" in adjacent wilderness areas within the first few days.
+Following a collapse, expect a lot of people in outlying towns to significantly increase the “hunting pressure” in adjacent wilderness areas within the first few days.
 That means much of the local wildlife is likely to flee for more remote areas due to this sudden increase in hunting pressure.
-Study your maps and consider starting your wilderness journey in a remote area less likely to have any human activity -- which means you may have to go several more miles than you may have initially considered.
-But the payoff for traveling a few extra miles to start your push into the wilderness will likely be worth it -- hunting is likely to be best in remote areas with little or no human activity.
+Study your maps and consider starting your wilderness journey in a remote area less likely to have any human activity — which means you may have to go several more miles than you may have initially considered.
+But the payoff for traveling a few extra miles to start your push into the wilderness will likely be worth it — hunting is likely to be best in remote areas with little or no human activity.
+If your main goal is to survive in the wild, make sure you know the top ten bushcraft survival gear items – this list is focused on both the wilderness and urban environments, but the list about bushcraft is exclusively for surviving in the wild.

 One of the things a person will learn in U.S. Special Forces survival training is that squirrels, rabbits, and other small mammals can make a quick meal.
 In the wilderness, all you need to know is how to read the ground around you and recognize areas that small mammals are likely to travel.
 Then set up a number of small, simple traps around the area (dead falls, snares, etc) and simply wait for traps to spring.